apache/dubbo-spring-boot-project/README.md

 ### Build from Source

-If you'd like to attempt to experience latest features, you also can build from source as follow:
+If you'd like to attempt to experience the latest features, you also can build from the source code as follow:

 1. Maven install current project in your local repository.
 > Maven install = `mvn install`